dxrcy/minilc3/README.md

 # MiniLC3

-A basic implementation of an LC-3 simulator in less than 400 lines of code.
+A basic implementation of an LC-3 simulator in under 400 lines of code.

 # Installation